petabite/uPixels/README.md

 - Depending on your board, you may not need the Logic Level Shifter.
 The NodeMCU ESP8266(which I used for testing) is a 3V3 board while the LED Strip is a 5V device so it is important that the 3V3 signal is converted to 5V so that everything works properly.
 - The power supply that you will need for your project will vary depending on the number of LEDS you want to drive(Rule of thumb: Each individual LED draws about 60mA @ full brightness/completely white).
 Refer to these resources to decide: [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide), [Sparkfun](https://learn.sparkfun.com/tutorials/ws2812-breakout-hookup-guide/all)
-- The capacitor between the terminals of the power supply will help to smooth the supply of power when power draw changes drastically.
+- The capacitor between the terminals of the power supply helps to smooth the supply of power as power draw can change drastically.
 - It is important that all the grounds are connected together.
 - It is recommended to power the LED strip directly from the power source.
 Don't power the strip from the board.
 Your board might not be able to supply the necessary current and it will blow up 💥.
 - You may power the LEDs directly from the board if you only want to drive a few LEDs.